miangoleh/miangoleh.github.io/survey.md

-# The survey is now closed
+# The survey is now closed.

-## Thank you for participating in our Image Compositing Evaluation Survey
+## Thank you for participating in our Image Compositing Evaluation Survey!

 <html>
 <head>